blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/sbt.md

 ## Overview

-[solution_name] runs the dependecyDot task when it finds the following in your project
+[company_name] [solution_name] runs the dependecyDot task when it finds the following in your project

 * build.sbt

 The SBT detector requires a compatible dependency graph plugin and the "depedencyDot" task to generate dependency graphs for SBT projects.
-The plugin generates dot file graphs for each project and [solution_name] parses each dot graph into it's own code location.
+The plugin generates dot file graphs for each project and [company_name] [solution_name] parses each dot graph into it's own code location.

 Starting with SBT 1.4.0, a dependency graph plugin comes with SBT and can be enabled by adding ```addDependencyTreePlugin``` to "project/plugins.sbt".